doctariDev/techblog/_posts/2022-05-19-kotlin-context-receivers.markdown

 fun <T> List<T>.sum(): T = fold(unit) { acc, e -> acc + e }
 ```
 Instead of implementing the algorithm 3 times, we now implement it only once on a list of arbitrary generic type `T`.
-In addition, we declare that the function has a context receiver of type `Monoid<T>`.
-The monoid interface provides us
+In addition, we declare that the function has a context receiver of type `Monoid<T>` (aka the type class).
+The monoid
-the parts that need to be abstracted: the initial neutral value for our folding algorithm is encoded in the monoid's
+interface provides us the parts that need to be abstracted: the initial neutral value for our folding algorithm is
-`unit` property, and the combination operation is represented by the monoid's `plus` function.
+encoded in the monoid's `unit` property, and the combination operation is represented by the monoid's `plus` function.

-Now we can define concrete implementations for our 3 use cases and use the sum function like this:
+Now we can define concrete implementations of our monoid interface for our 3 use cases and use the sum function like
+this:

 ```kotlin
 object IntMonoid : Monoid<Int> {